 Q: Where is the fellowship located?

 A: Fellows must be based in California (anywhere in the state).
 Other than that, there is no location requirement.
-Fellows will come together in Washington, DC for orientation and to attend New America's annual conference in May.
-New America CA is based in San Francisco, and fellows will gather in San Francisco approximately three times over the fellowship year, but travel costs will be covered.
+Fellows will come together in for orientation in May.
+New America CA is based in the Bay Area.
+Fellows will gather for workshops approximately four times over the fellowship year, and travel costs will be covered.